openMSL/sl-1-0-sensor-model-repository-template/test/integration/003_output_osi_fields/README.md

-# 004 Tracefile Analysis
+# 003 Output OSI Fields

-This test checks if an object inside the field of view of the sensor is detected by the model.
+This test checks if all required OSI fields are filled by the model in the output SensorData.

 ## System Structure Definition

 The system consists of an OSMP binary trace file player, the model itself and a trace file writer.
 The trace file player will read the given SensorView trace file as an input for the sensor model.
-The output of the sensor model is written into a binary SensorData trace file for the subsequent analysis.
+The output of the sensor model is connected to the [OpenMSL OSI Field Checker](https://github.com/openMSL/sl-1-5-sensor-model-testing/tree/main/src/osi-field-checker).

 <img alt="System Structure" src="system_structure.png" width="600">